AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - Set libraw highlight mode processing: 0 = clip, 1 = unclip, 2 =
        blend, 3+ = rebuild.
 (Default: 0.)
+   * - ``raw:balance_clamped``
+     - int
+     - If nonzero, balance any clamped highlight values in the image.
+Resolves issues where highlights take on an undesired hue shift due to incongruous channel sensor saturation.
+       Enabling this option will change the output datatype to HALF.
+       (Default: 0)
+   * - ``raw:apply_scene_linear_scale``
+     - int
+     - If nonzero, applies an additional multiplication to the pixel values returned by libraw.
+See ``raw:camera_to_scene_linear_scale`` for more details.
+       Enabling this option will change the output datatype to HALF.
+       (Default: 0)
+   * - ``raw:camera_to_scene_linear_scale``
+     - float
+     - Whilst the libraw pixel values are linear, they are normalized based on the whitepoint / sensor / ISO and shooting conditions.
+An additional multiplication is needed to bring exposure levels up so that a correctly photographed 18% grey card has pixel values at 0.18.
+Setting this metadata key implies ``raw:apply_scene_linear_scale``.
+       Enabling this option will change the output datatype to HALF.
+       (Default: 2.2222222222222223 (1.0/0.45))
    * - ``raw:user_flip``
      - int
      - Set libraw user flip value : -1 ignored, other values are between [0; 8] with the same